 There are a lot of hikes you could choose from at Crater Lake and you can find information on many of them in your Visitor Guide when you first drive in.
 However, if you have little hikers with you keep it simple with one (or a few) of these hikes:

 Without a National Parks pass entrance into Crater Lake is $30 per car in the Summer and $20 in the Winter.
 Passes are good for seven days of in and out privileges.
-Be sure to check road conditions before you travel.
+You can pay by debit or credit cards, and Apple or Samsung pay/digital wallet.